mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Pittville Play Area - Roundabout has seized/frozen, 10th May :- [7549566](https://www.fixmystreet.com/report/7549566)
+- Pothole to the left hand side of the road about 1 foot away from the curb, 10th May :- [7549276](https://www.fixmystreet.com/report/7549276)
 - Elmbridge Court Junction Needs Repainting, 10th May :- [7549200](https://www.fixmystreet.com/report/7549200)
 - Obstruction on footway, 10th May :- [7549091](https://www.fixmystreet.com/report/7549091)
 - Lack of speed limit signs, 10th May :- [7548718](https://www.fixmystreet.com/report/7548718)